More than 1,100 detained in Egypt after protests - rights monitors

 The interior ministry could not immediately be reached for comment.

-Khaled Dawoud, a leading member of the Civil Democratic Movement, a coalition of opposition parties and figures, was detained late on Tuesday in Cairo, Eid said.

-Also detained late on Tuesday was Hazem Hosny, a former spokesman for the short-lived 2018 presidential campaign of ex-military chief of staff Sami Anan, said Mustapha Kamel Al Sayyid, a fellow professor at Cairo University, citing Hosny's family.
+Hazem Hosny, a former spokesman for the short-lived 2018 presidential campaign of ex-military chief of staff Sami Anan, was detained on Tuesday evening, said Mustapha Kamel Al Sayyid, a fellow professor at Cairo University, citing Hosny's family.

-Sayyid said Hassan Nafaa, a prominent writer and analyst who also teaches at Cairo University, has been missing since 1500 GMT on Tuesday, citing Nafaa's family.
+Sayyid also said Hassan Nafaa, a prominent writer who also teaches at Cairo University, has been missing since 1500 GMT on Tuesday, citing Nafaa's family.

-Security forces have stepped up their presence in main squares in major cities and have been conducting spot checks of mobile phones for political content.

 Sisi came to power after leading the overthrow of the Muslim Brotherhood's Mohamed Mursi, Egypt's first democratically elected leader, following mass protests against him in 2013.